 Listen to your children

 Allow your child to express their concerns and ask questions about the disease.
 Do not force them to talk about anything until they're ready.
 When they've expressed interest, find out what they know to sort out fact from fear, and help children find accurate information.
-Stay informed of developments, according to Paramjit Joshi, MD, Chief of Psychiatry and Behavioral Medicine at Children's National.
+Stay informed of developments, according to Paramjit Joshi, M.D.

 Limit exposure to media

 Dr. Joshi also suggests one of the most important steps parents should take is to limit their children’s exposure to media coverage.
 Viewing images or hearing descriptions about countries that are coping with an outbreak of Ebola will only heighten a child’s anxiety.

 Acknowledge your own concerns, and use terms and concepts that children can understand.

 "They don’t need to do anything differently than they normally would," said Roberta DeBiasi, MD, Division Chief of Pediatric Infectious Diseases at Children's National.
 "They may be hearing news stories about people infected in the United States but these are a small number of people who helped to care for these patients as part of their job as a doctor or nurse.